 A young PR professional with about a year of corporate experience under her belt approached me to talk about how to develop her career.
-After our conversation, she said she was inspired “to take tangible steps toward strengthening my visibility and skills for a potential freelance communications career.”
-Here is some of what we talked about:
+We had a good conversation, after which she said she was inspired “to take tangible steps toward strengthening my visibility and skills for a potential freelance communications career.”
+I thought others might be interested in what we talked about:

 What do potential clients look for in a freelancer?

 - You’re great at what you do.
 Provide evidence with a portfolio, samples or awards, recommendations or words of praise.

 - You have a track record.
 One year of corporate work is a start, but you’d be wise to work longer in a corporate setting (if you can) to build your experience.
 You should also add to it with volunteer work — with your industry association or with a cause meaningful to you — that showcases your skills.
 Corporate or volunteer, ask for recommendations.

 - You’re self-motivated.
 In my experience, clients want to get the project off their desk.
 They want you to pick it up and run, working with minimal direction.
 Do that, but be sure your client knows you’re making progress with regular updates.
 Equally important is alerting the client if you run into any problems.

 - You’re responsive.
 You don’t have to be available 24/7, but do set expectations of when you will/will not return calls or emails.
 For instance, I usually return emails within an hour at most on a work day.
 On evenings and weekends, I often read email, but I don’t usually respond until the work day.

 What are must-have skills and personality traits to make it as an independent?

 - You’re disciplined.
 You must be able to focus and work by yourself without being distracted (at least for too long) by Facebook, cat videos, the fridge, housework (ha) or binge-watching TV series.
 Introverts are often better at working solo than extroverts.